nathanshelly/.files/README.md

 The below commands will run the [`infra/setup/setup_dotfiles`](./infra/setup/setup_dotfiles) setup script.

-This script will walk through installing various shell utilities, applications and symlinking various files to their appropriate locations.
-See [`infra/setup`](./infra/setup/) folder for documentation on the setup process.
+This script will walk through installing various shell utilities, symlinking various files to their appropriate locations, etc. See [`infra/setup`](./infra/setup/) folder for documentation on the setup process.

 ```bash
 cd $HOME # to clone dotfiles to `$HOME/.files`